jonhue/cv/cv.md

 `since 11/2020` Tutor for **Functional Programming and Verification**
 <br/>
-Tutoring for Functional Programming and Verification in the winter term 2021.
+Tutoring for Functional Programming and Verification in the winter term 2021 (undergraduate).

 `09/2020 - 10/2020` [Revision Course for **Discrete Probability Theory**](https://jonhue.github.io/teaching-dwt-rev/)
 <br/>
-Teaching the revision course of Discrete Probability Theory for the summer term 2020.
+Teaching the revision course of Discrete Probability Theory for the summer term 2020 (undergraduate).

 `06/2020 - 07/2020` [Revision Course for **Functional Programming and Verification**](https://jonhue.github.io/teaching-fpv-rev/)
 <br/>
-Teaching the revision course of Functional Programming and Verification for the winter term 2020.
+Teaching the revision course of Functional Programming and Verification for the winter term 2020 (undergraduate).

 ---